asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-3/lesson-4/_index.md

 `Stop()` and `PoisonPill()` messages used to terminate the actor and stop the message queue.
 Both of these messages force the actor to stop processing incoming messages, and send a stop message to all of its child actors, and wait until they are finished.
 Then, send our code a message `Stopped()` that signals the actor's complete shutdown.
 Keep in mind that all future messages sent to our actor's address will be forwarded to dead letters mailbox.

-`Stop()` and `PoisonPill()` messages used to terminate the actor and stop the message queue.
-Both of these messages force the actor to stop processing incoming messages, and send a stop message to all of its child actors, and wait until they are finished.
-Then, send our code a message `Stopped()` that signals the actor's complete shutdown.
-Keep in mind that all future messages sent to our actor's address will be forwarded to dead letters mailbox.

 Let's see how we can send a message `PoisonPill()` to our actor `PlaybackActor()`.

 Let's open our project and add the sending of the message `PoisonPill()` to the class `Program()`.
 You can do it with the help of